secdec/astam-correlator/README.md

 external factors, this integration is no longer in development and no longer supported.
 This is with respect to the `threadfix-astam` module and any ActiveMQ or Protobuf dependencies.

-## Requirements

-The ASTAM Correlator may be built from source or installed using the provided WAR file.
-It has the following
-dependencies:

-- Java 8
-- Tomcat 7.0.75
-- MySQL Server
-- Linux- or Windows-based host

 # Documentation

 Instructions for the usage and installation of the ASTAM Correlator can be found in this project's [Wiki](https://github.com/secdec/astam-correlator/wiki).